James Davern

-James Edmund Davern (21 February 1933 - 18 November 2023) was an Australian television director, writer, script editor and producer, and founder of production company JNP Productions.
-He is arguably best known for creating long-running Australian soap A Country Practice.
+James Edmund Davern (21 February 1933 – 18 November 2023) was an Australian television producer, director, script/screenwriter and editor and founder of production company JNP Productions.
+He is arguably best known for creating the long-running Australian soap /serial A Country Practice.

 Professional career

-Davern was employed as a writer and script editor with Australian Broadcasting Corporation (ABC) television branch in the 1960s.
+Davern was employed as a writer and script editor with the Australian Broadcasting Corporation (ABC) television branch in the 1960s.
 He worked as a producer and director in drama and music programmes and was involved in establishing a script production line.

 In 1967, Davern was director and producer of the very first episode of Bellbird, Australia's first successful television soap opera, set in a rural community.

-Davern moved to the Seven Network where he created the highly popular series A Country Practice, one of the most popular drama series in Australian television history.
+Davern moved to the Seven Network, where he created the highly popular series A Country Practice, one of the most popular drama series in Australian television history.
 The series ran from 1981 to 1993 with 1,058 episodes.
 When the Seven Network cancelled A Country Practice in 1993, it was remade by Network 10 in 1994.
-Although James Davern moved to Network 10 to work on the "new" series.
+James Davern moved to Network 10 to work on the "new" series.
 It was not a success and was cancelled after 30 episodes.

 Davern wrote episodes for Homicide, Alpha Scorpio, Rush, Patrol Boat, A Country Practice, and Warming Up.
 As producer or executive producer, he worked on shows such as Rush, Alpha Scorpio, Barnaby and Me, No Room to Run, Patrol Boat, A Country Practice, Queen of the Road, Warming Up, Hector's Bunyip, Land of Hope, Whipping Boy, The Hostages, Reprisal, Without Warning.

 Awards and honours

 Davern was nominated for a production award at the Television Society of Australia Awards in 1970, for his work on Bellbird.
 However, he lost to Eric Taylor for ABC TV drama series Australian Playhouse.

-Davern was inducted into the Logies Hall of Fame in 1991 in recognition for his service to and influence on Australian television.
+Davern was inducted into the Logies Hall of Fame in 1991 in recognition of his service to and influence on Australian television.

 In 2014, Davern received an Order of Australia Medal (OAM) for service to television as a writer, director and producer.